saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Are your devices jailbroken?**

-No. We do not offer jailbroken or rooted devices, or penetration testing.
+No. We do not offer jailbroken or rooted devices.

 ### Automated Testing